Form a team.

 Competition Stage Round One

-All participating teams must provide a video presentation as well as any other information they feel is relevant to provide judges to get a thorough understanding of their project.
+All participating teams must provide a video presentation by April 14, 2023 as well as any other information they feel is relevant to provide judges to get a thorough understanding of their project.
 Students do not need to have completed their project by this date, they need to send us information as to where they are as well as the improvements that will be made by the presentation date.

 Submitted projects must be related to Assistive Technology and Home Automation, benefiting people with disabilities, and will be judged on the following criteria: